MorganCThomas/MolScore/README.md

 * Live monitoring of intermediate molecules sampled during training to track the progress with respect to chemistry and score.
 * Standardized output format, facilitating automated evaluation of results with `moleval`.

 The central `molscore` class only requires one parameter for setup and iniatilisation in the form of a config (.json) file.
-This allows for **sharing of configurations for reproducible scoring functions** with respect to the functions themselves, score modifiers and aggregation methods for multi-parameter optimization.
+This allows for **sharing of configurations for reproducible scoring functions** with respect to the functions themselves (e.g. QSAR model), score modifiers (e.g. linear transformation) and aggregation methods for multi-parameter optimization (e.g. weighted sum).
 The framework is also **designed to make it as simple as possible to integrate custom scoring functions**, for further information read the `./molscore/scoring_functions/README.md`.

 Contributions and/or ideas for added functionality are welcomed!
 In an ideal world, authors of new publications could integrate `molscore` to save time in scoring function setup and aid in their evaluation, but could likewise contribute new scoring functions and share the config files as benchmark/reproducible tasks.
 With the aim to build more complex benchmarking tasks for goal directed generative models.